 Electric forces are much stronger than other forces we deal with in ordinary life (e.g., in mechanical systems, diffusion in liquids, and heat flow).
 One per cent changes in concentration, or mass density or temperature have little effects in ordinary life.
 One per cent errors in the computation of heat flow, convection, or diffusion are not very good, but are not a disaster either.
 But a one percent change in the source of the electric field has dramatic effects: as Feynman says in the third paragraph of his textbook on electrodynamics (Feynman, Leighton et al. 1963), one per cent of the charge in a person (at a distance of 1 meter) creates a force large enough to lift the earth.
 Indeed, such forces are large enough to ionize the atoms around and in us, ionizing them into a gaseous plasma, destroying us and our laboratories in a significant explosion.
 In normal life, most people have seen sparks at electrical outlets and have seen and heard lightning.
 It takes only an easy calculation to learn that there is a tremendous amount of energy being dissipated from the clouds during the storm.
 Life and biological experiments are compatible with only tiny changes in charge density, closer to 10^{-15} than a 10^{-2} fraction of all charges present.
-For example, a modern microcomputer in your cell phone involves transistors that switch with only about a thousand electrons (~10-16 Coulombs), a vanishing fraction of the total number of electrons in the transistor.
+For example, a modern microcomputer in your cell phone involves transistors that switch with only about a thousand electrons (~ 10^{-16} Coulombs), a vanishing fraction of the total number of electrons in the transistor.

 Electric forces are so strong that they change the shape of things, much as the gravitational force of the moon distorts the shape of the earth by moving our oceans and creating tides.
 Similarly, electric forces change the distribution of charge, in a way called polarization.
-Indeed, early workers in electricity (Faraday and Maxwell) and JJ Thomson, (before he discovered the electron, see (Thomson 1893)) were aware of polarization and only dimly aware of charge.
-A search of Thomson (Thomson 1893) does not find the word charge anywhere in the book.
-Evidently, Thomson did not know of permanent charge independent of the electric field (Buchwald 1985) until he discovered the electron (Thomson 1898, Thomson 1906).
+Indeed, early workers in electricity, Faraday, Maxwell and JJ Thomson, (before he discovered the electron, see (Thomson 1893)) were aware of polarization and only dimly aware of charge.
+The word "charge" does not appear anywhere in Thomson's book (Thomson